Bubobubobubobubo/sardine/docs/installation.md

 !!! note "Installing and updating a snake"
     1) Install [Python](https://www.python.org/) for your operating system (>=3.10). **Update if needed**!

     2) Open a terminal and type `python` or `python3` for extra safety.
 A prompt will open telling you what version you currently default to.
 Please make sure that you are running at least Python 3.10.
+Python 3.11 is not officially supported!

 Being aware of your installed **Python** versions is of tremendous importance.
 You can have multiple versions of Python running on your system, some being required by your operating system, some being installed by other applications.
 They sometimes end up piling up.
 Find the command that will summon your **Python 3.10** installation (can be `python`, `python3`, `python3.10` depending on the system you are currently using)..